krishna2206/poe-auth/README.md

 ./poe_auth/poe_auth.py --phone +33601234567
 ```

 The script will send a verification code to your email or phone number, depending on the option you choose.
-Enter the verification code when prompted, and the script will authenticate to https://poe.com and display the session cookie.
+Enter the verification code when prompted, and the script will authenticate to https://poe.com/login and display the session cookie.
+You can now use this cookie for this [api](https://github.com/ading2210/poe-api).

 ## License